ipfabric/docs/docs/releases/known_issues/Fortinet_FortiGate.md

+---
+description: IP Fabric supports FortiOS version 5.2 and higher.
+We also give our recommendations regarding setup of administrator profiles and accounts.
+---

 # Fortinet FortiGate

 Currently, we support FortiOS version 5.2 and higher.
 In this article, you will find **our recommendations regarding setup of administrator profiles and